 Optimal Breathing™ on the other hand augments physical and mental relaxation, allowing for less physical tension, improved blood flow throughout the muscles of the body, and a decreased likelihood of pulling or tearing muscles or connective tissue.

 Optimal Breathing™ also aids in resetting muscle and connective tissue lengths.
 This is important to consider since many office workers and non-laborers are prone to chronic muscle and connective tissue tension and tightness.
 Wouldn’t it be nice to be able to hop onto the soccer field without the need for an extensive warm up or stretch just because you breathe better?

 Athletes and their trainers should take the time to study the breath and understand the importance of Optimal Breathing™ its impact on performance.
 It is unfortunate, however, that many athletes and coaches approach the topic of breath control and training the breath with a mocking attitude.

 Frequently athletes and coaches will say, “But I know how to breathe” or “What do you mean, I was born breathing.”
-However, once they are put through the battery of breathing efficiency tests given through the Optimal Breathing™ curriculum, their eyes open after learning how poor their breathing truly was only to discovered how open their breath has become.
+However, once they are put through the battery of breathing efficiency tests given through the Optimal Breathing™ curriculum, their eyes open after learning how poor their breathing truly was only to discover how open their breath has become.